gu-fan/riv.vim/README.rst

 Todo items are bullet/enumerated lists with todo-box or todo-keywords.
 Datestamps are supported.

-The statistics of it's progress include child items will be shown in percentage.
+The statistics of the progress (include child items) will be shown When folded.
-When a todo item is folded.

 A todo-box item: